Olivier Bernard (pharmacist)

 Olivier Bernard, known as the Pharmafist (Le Pharmachien), is a Canadian science communicator who uses cartoons to counter pseudo-scientific myths.
 He writes the Pharmafist blog, the Pharmachien books and produces the television program Les aventures du pharmachien, denouncing ineffective or dangerous treatments.

 Early life, family and education

-Bernard earned his B.Pharm. in 2004 from Université Laval in Quebec City.
+Bernard earned his Bachelor of Pharmacy in 2004 from Université Laval in Quebec City.
 He subsequently completed, in 2006, a master's degree in pharmacogenetics and worked for some time in the pharmaceutical industry.